react-native-elements/react-native-elements-app/README.md

 This is the Demo app for [React Native Elements UI kit](https://github.com/react-native-training/react-native-elements) built with [Expo](https://expo.io/).
 In this app you will find examples on how to use various components as well as Production-ready screens which showcase how to combine multiple components to built entire views in your app.

-This repo uses React Native Elements as a submodule through `/node_modules/react-native-elements`.
-Hence once you clone this repo, you can make changes to any RNE `/src` files, test these changes through this example app and also commit directly to the main RNE repo.

 ### [Try it on Expo](https://expo.io/@monte9/react-native-elements-app)

 ## Get Started